-We will be present at this show with the cluster you see in the picture.
-This is a three-node cluster based on Raspberry Pi Zeros, with an additional Pi3 to handle the front-end.
+We will be present at SuperComputing 17 with the cluster you see in the picture.
+A three-node cluster based on Raspberry Pi Zeros, with an additional Pi3 to handle the front-end.
 We are doing this for several reasons:

 - It’s cool.
 Alongside this demonstration, we will release documentation and images so you can easily build a similar cluster at home.
 It is perfect for home and school labs (due the low cost), but also for experimenting with OpenIO SDS functionalities in business environments without impacting anything else.

 - It’s ARM.
 We love ARM for several reasons.
 Power consumption, small failure domain, high manageability, and more.
 Last year, we presented SLS to showcase the technology, and we are now working with partners like 2CRSI to expand this ecosystem and the concept of the nano-node.